HankelBao/control_sandbox/README.md

   -DENABLE_MODULE_VEHICLE:BOOL=ON \
   -DENABLE_MODULE_IRRLICHT:BOOL=ON \
   -DENABLE_MODULE_PYTHON:BOOL=ON \
+  -DPYTHON_EXECUTABLE:FILEPATH=/usr/local/bin/python3 \
+  -DPYTHON_INCLUDE_DIR:FILEPATH=/usr/local/Frameworks/Python.framework/Versions/3.7/include/python3.7m \
+  -DPYTHON_LIBRARY:FILEPATH=/usr/local/Frameworks/Python.framework/Versions/3.7/lib/libpython3.7.dylib \
   .. \
   && make -j12
 ```

 Note: substitute 12 at the end of the command with however many cores you would like to use to build chrono.
 I typically use all my available cores, i.e. 12.

-Note #2: If have multiple versions of python installed on your system, you must specify the following flags:
+Note #2: For almost all Mac users, you will already have a Python2.7 installed on your system by Apple.
+As a result, you will need specify the use of Python3 in the last 3 flags of the last command.
+If you get an error regarding the location of python, please try removing the flags that have to do with python (other than `-DENABLE_MODULE_PYTHON:BOOL`).
+The command will now look like the following:
 ```
+cmake \
+  -DCMAKE_BUILD_TYPE:STRING=Release \
+  -DCMAKE_C_COMPILER=$(which clang) \
+  -DCMAKE_CXX_COMPILER=$(which clang++) \
+  -DENABLE_MODULE_POSTPROCESS:BOOL=ON \
+  -DENABLE_MODULE_VEHICLE:BOOL=ON \
+  -DENABLE_MODULE_IRRLICHT:BOOL=ON \
-  -DPYTHON_EXECUTABLE:FILEPATH=/usr/local/bin/python3 \
+  -DENABLE_MODULE_PYTHON:BOOL=ON \
-  -DPYTHON_INCLUDE_DIR:FILEPATH=/usr/local/Frameworks/Python.framework/Versions/3.7/include/python3.7m \
+  .. \
-  -DPYTHON_LIBRARY:FILEPATH=/usr/local/Frameworks/Python.framework/Versions/3.7/lib/libpython3.7.dylib
+  && make -j12
 ```
-These are the flags that were successfully used on a typical mac setup.
+These were the flags that were successfully used on a typical mac setup and were found to be successful.

 8. **Set PYTHONPATH to point to the pychrono files**